louisenorris/Take_Your_Pic_frontend/README.md

 * Lazy Loading implemented to efficiently load only images in view.
 * Utilized JSON Web Tokens and localStorage to store encrypted user information client-side, providing user authentication.
 * Developed a Rails API backend with endpoints for users and polaroids.
-* Image upload functionality applied using activestorage .
+* Image upload functionality applied using activestorage.

 ## Prerequisites